Equity shares are integral to the world of investing whether we trade in them or not

 Mastering such analyses takes time but it is never too late to start.
 Here is a brief on both:-

-The valuation done, we would need to buy those companies whose current market price is less than their intrinsic (or expected) value.
+Once the valuation is done, we would need to buy those companies whose current market price is less than their intrinsic (or expected) value.
 The process of valuation of this underlying worth is what differentiates the best brokers from the rest.

 Of course, we may not undertake this for every stock.
 It could help if we chose a few promising or popular industries and picked out companies to study.